-Step 1: Analyze the service provider
+Step 1: Analyze the PCI compliant service providers

 Before outsourcing services, it is important to evaluate the service provider’s financial stability, offerings, customer references, industry experience, and other such details.
 It is a standard due diligence practice to verify the service provider’s financial records for up to three years.